-College students face an uphill battle when it comes to staying physically fit, not least of all because with newfound independence comes daily opportunities to develop bad habits, dietary or otherwise.
-Students can have difficulties navigating all-you-can-eat meal plans, limitless soda machines, pizza buffets, and all-nighters fueled by caffeinated, sugary drinks.
-Between the stress of coursework and balancing that stress with fun and social activities, little time often remains for exercise.
+College students can face an uphill battle when it comes to staying physically fit, not least of all because with newfound independence comes daily opportunities to develop bad habits, dietary or otherwise.
+Think all-youcan-eat meal plans, limitless soda machines, pizza buffets, and all-nighters fueled by caffeinated, sugary drinks.
+Between the stress of coursework and balancing that stress with fun and social activities, students often find that little time remains for exercise.

-An ongoing challenge for private universities and colleges has been to create a culture of health and wellness on campus, one that inspires students to make time each day for self-care.

-The good news for students is that campus-based fitness and recreation centers are designed with stunning ambition, in that they are beautiful and inviting, as well as innovative in terms of the exercise equipment and facilities offered.
-Moreover, students are able to access nutritional programs in addition to a wide range of resources oriented towards mental and emotional health.
+n ongoing challenge for private universities and colleges has been to create a culture of health and wellness on campus, one that inspires students to make time each day for self-care.
+The good news for students is that campus-based fitness and recreation centers are designed with stunning ambition, in that they are beautiful and inviting, and also cutting-edge in terms of the exercise equipment and facilities offered.
+Moreover, students are able to access nutritional programs as well as a wide range of resources oriented towards mental and emotional health.
 Students are empowered to make positive changes, and they are given the tools to maintain them.